mvdan/gofumpt/README.md

 `gofmt`.
 That is, `gofumpt` is happy with a subset of the formats that `gofmt` is happy with.

+The tool is a modified fork of `gofmt`, so it can be used as a drop-in replacement.

 ### Features

 No empty lines around a lone statement (or comment) in a block: